Nikita Koloff: AWA and Various promotions (1989–1990)

-World Championship Wrestling (1991-1992)
+World Championship Wrestling (1991–1992)

 Koloff returned to WCW on February 24, 1991, at WrestleWar.
 He attacked Lex Luger, claiming he had "stolen" the NWA United States Heavyweight Championship from him in 1987 and that he wanted it back.
 At SuperBrawl I on May 19, 1991, Koloff accidentally hit Sting with a chain while interfering in a tag team match between Sting and Lex Luger and The Steiner Brothers.
-Koloff and Sting went on to face on another in a Russian Chain match at The Great American Bash on July 14 which was won by Koloff.
+Koloff and Sting went on to face one another in a Russian Chain match at The Great American Bash on July 14 which was won by Koloff.
 The feud came to an abortive end in August 1991 when Koloff left WCW to focus on running his gym, "Nikita's Fortress of Fitness," in Concord, North Carolina.

 Koloff returned to WCW in February 1992, saving Sting from an attack by The Dangerous Alliance.
 He explained on WCW's syndicated shows that he had seen the error of attacking Sting.
 At WrestleWar on May 17, 1992, Koloff teamed with Sting, Ricky Steamboat, Barry Windham, and Dustin Rhodes to face The Dangerous Alliance in a WarGames match.
 Koloff went on to feud with Rick Rude over Rude's WCW United States Heavyweight Championship.
 In late-1992, he began feuding with Big Van Vader, with the two men facing one other at Halloween Havoc on October 25.
-During the bout, Koloff sustained a herniated disc in his neck after receiving a stiff clothesline to the head from Vader, leading him to retire from professional wrestling.
+During the bout, Koloff sustained a herniated disc in his neck, leading him to retire from professional wrestling.
 Koloff worked some house shows against Rick Rude and Vader until his last match losing to Vader on November 8.

 Retirement (1992–present)

 Koloff became a born-again Christian in 1993.
 He now runs a ministry.
 He also runs his own small wrestling promotion, the Universal Wrestling Alliance UWA as an outreach of his ministry.

 He made a few appearances for NWA:TNA in 2003 as a masked man called "Mr. Wrestling IV" who attacked Dusty Rhodes.
 He finally unmasked but ended up helping Rhodes against the Sports Entertainment Xtreme stable.

 On July 15, 2006, Koloff received the Frank Gotch Award from the George Tragos/Lou Thesz Professional Wrestling Hall of Fame at the International Wrestling Institute and Museum in Waterloo, Iowa, for contributing to the positive public image of wrestling.

+On March 3, 2024, Koloff was shown in the crowd during Sting's retirement match at AEW's Revolution alongside Magnum T.A. and Scotty Riggs.